 Publishing a draft immediately places the draft set into production and clears the draft area.
 If the new set does not work as expected, the previous version may be implemented by selecting the version and choosing re-publish.
-The current rule set is shown in green and only offers a new draft from this version.
-Previous versions are shown in blue and offer a new draft or re-publish options.
+The current rule set is shown at the top and only offers a new draft from this version.
+Previous versions offer a new draft or re-publish options.

 Editing Rule Sets

 Rules are fired by events and composed of decisions and actions.
 An action may be taken without decision, or as a result of a decision based on complex conditions, allowing multiple conditions with ALL or ANY logic to be met.
 Multiple decision steps can branch the rule leading to many different actions as a result.
 Care should be taken to craft each rule with specific purposes in mind, and to evaluate whether rules overlap or conflict.
 The actions and decision steps of a rule are executed top down, so position matters.